qompassai/Nautilus/BlueTeam/QompaSSL/README.md

 cryptographic library, which can also be used stand-alone.
 Also included is a cryptographic module validated to conform with FIPS standards.

-OpenSSL is descended from the SSLeay library developed by Eric A. Young and Tim J. Hudson.

-The official Home Page of the OpenSSL Project is [www.openssl.org].

 Table of Contents
 =================